joejag/techblog/_posts/2015-09-16-a-chance-to-confer.md

 I like the challenge of improving the conference format, and figuring out how to run a diverse conference where I live.

 I'll see you all next year.
-If your willing to share your thoughts.
+If you're willing to share your thoughts.